wandji20/Math-Magicians/README.md

 # React Calculator

-This is a basic calculator app built with react.
+This is a basic calculator app built with react using features such as

+- Class components
+- Function components
+- Uplifting state

 ## [Live](https://wandji-react-calculator.herokuapp.com/)

 ### Built with

 - React
+- Javascript
+- HTML
+- CSS
+- Big.js

 ### Getting started